 Subscribers get the current month’s issue when subscribing.
-When you subscribe, we will email you directly to give you the back issue archive, to set up your access to the Slack and, if you purchase a gift subscription, to get the recipient’s email address – this is a one-time email, we won’t bug you after that.
+When you subscribe, we will email you directly to give you the back issue archive, to set up your access to the Discord, to get your mailing address for Unseen and, if you purchase a gift subscription, to get the recipient’s email address – this is a one-time email, we won’t bug you after that.
 Our sales process is not automated, we fill every order manually, so please be patient if ordering at night, on weekends or during holidays.
 If you have any questions, comments or suggestions, please drop us a line at email@example.com.

 But There’s More!